-MUSI 42 Symphonic Wind Ensemble 2 Units
+MUSI 42 Concert Band 2 Units

-Prerequisite: Ability to play a band instrument and read music at sight.
-Advisory: EWRT 200 and READ 200 (or LART 200), or ESL 261, 262 and 263;

-concurrent enrollment in MUSI 32, 34, or 48 is recommended.
-Four hours lecture-laboratory (48 hours total per quarter).
+Prerequisite: Placement by audition based on the ability to play a band instrument and read music at sight.
+One hour lecture, three hours laboratory (48 hours total per quarter).

-(Satisfies the Associate's Degree music ensemble requirement.
+(Satisfies the Associate, Äôs Degree music ensemble requirement.
 May be taken up to six times for credit.)